grafana/grafana/docs/sources/enterprise/usage-insights/export-logs.md

 ## Visualize Loki usage insights in Grafana

-If your logs are exported into Loki, you can build Grafana dashboards to understand your Grafana instance usage.
+If you export logs into Loki, you can build Grafana dashboards to understand your Grafana instance usage.

 1. Add Loki as a data source.
 Refer to [Grafana fundamentals tutorial](/tutorials/grafana-fundamentals/#6).
 1. Import one of the following dashboards: